 It is important to understand that the flavor is in the beans, all you have to do is to grind them right to extract the maximum flavor out of them.
 See the Grinders that are perfect for home.

 Step #4: Give Importance to the Coffee Brewing Extraction Cycle

 The extraction process while brewing a coffee goes through various time phases, mostly three if you do it right.
 In the first phase, an acid taste is achieved and it has least bitterness.
-In the second phase, aroma is achieved.
-In the third phase, most bitterness is achieved.
+The second phase, aroma is achieved.
+Third, most bitterness is achieved.
 You have to stop brewing between the second and third phase.
 It is imperative to understand that a strong coffee doesn’t have to be bitter.

 Step #5: Brew and Temperature Go Hand in Hand